kevinhassan/prello/README.md

 - [npm](https://www.npmjs.com/) for package dependencies management

 ### Launch :rocket:

+- Dependancies installation: `npm install` in both /client and /server folders.
+- Set a .env or your environment variables accordingly to the *.env.example* & *.model.env* files.
-In localhost, you can use `npm start` for the client and `npm run watch` for the server.
+- In localhost, you can use `npm start` for the client and `npm run watch` for the server.

 ### Deployment
 The client and server contain a Dockerfile.
 These Dockerfile are used by the **/scripts/deploy.sh** script to deploy the application to Dokku or Herokku for example.